This article was originally published in November 2019. It was last updated in April 2022.

 Types of Claim for Dependency

-- Future loss of earnings.
-The ongoing losses in the future, after the claim, has settled.
+- Future loss of earnings; the ongoing losses in the future.
 This calculation can be a complex one.

-- Loss of services – this is compensation for other services the deceased carried out for the family.
-DIY or gardening are often quoted as examples of the type of thing that might come under this category.
-It is very much based on evidence of the type of service the deceased carried out during their lifetime on behalf of the family.
+- Loss of services –compensation for other services the deceased carried out for the family; DIY or gardening are examples of the type of services that might come under this category.

 How long is there to bring a claim for fatal accident compensation?

-Generally, it is up to three years from the date of death.
-It is advisable to take advice on this, as the position may alter if there is quite a significant period between the person being involved in the accident and subsequently dying as a result of injuries sustained in the accident.
+The time limit for bringing a fatal accident claim against the person or party responsible for the accident is three years from when the deceased died.
+It is advisable to take advice on this, as the position may alter if there is quite a significant period between the person being involved in the accident and subsequently dying due to their injuries.

-Certainly, when a family loses someone that they love very much, the immediate thoughts and feelings are those of pure grief and loss.
-Many of us have lost family members, some as a result of fatal accidents, so we are well aware that that’s the case.
+Indeed, when a family loses someone that they love very much, their immediate thoughts and feelings are those of pure grief and loss.
+Some of us at Mooneerams have lost family members in fatal accidents, so we are well aware that that’s the case.

-However, in cases where the main breadwinner of the family has gone, financial reality hits very quickly.
+However, in cases where the family’s main breadwinner has gone, financial reality hits very quickly.
 Indeed, with everything else that they have to deal with, including organising and paying for a funeral, financial worries can be a burden that becomes all-encompassing for those left behind.

-Many of the bereaved that we have helped in these circumstances find that taking positive steps to start a claim, in some way helps.
-Certainly, knowing that they are doing something aimed at alleviating any financial distress that they may be starting to suffer, sometimes gives them some comfort.
+Many of the bereaved that we have helped in these circumstances find that taking positive steps to start a claim in some way helps.
+Indeed, knowing that they are doing something to alleviate any financial distress that they may be starting to suffer gives them some comfort.